 Your lender will then make a firm offer of a £200 loan to you, or they may decline your application.
 This whole process takes seconds – we won’t take up much of your time at all when you use us.

-If you accept the lender’s final offer, the money will normally be transferred from the lender’s bank account to your bank account within 10 minutes*.
+If you accept the lender’s final offer, the money will normally be sent from the lender’s bank account within minutes*.
 It may take longer to arrive in your account however, depending on your bank’s policies and procedures.

 Ready for a quick loan?